Skip to main content

 Polymarket is the world’s largest prediction market, where you can stay informed and profit from your knowledge by trading on things related to breaking news, politics, sports, elections, crypto, finance, tech, culture, including topics like German Election.

-Each polymarket is a yes/no question.
+Each polymarket is a yes/no question, like “Will any presidential candidate win outright in the first round of the Brazil election?”.
 You buy shares in “yes” or “no” outcomes.
 Prices reflect crowd-sourced odds and probabilities.
 For example, if yes is at 30 cents, that’s a 30% chance.
 Markets resolve based on official results.
 For multi-outcome events, like “Colombia Presidential Election,” you simply trade on the specific outcome you think will win.

-As of today, the most active market is “Colombia Presidential Election,” where the crowd is currently assigning a 41% chance to Paloma Valencia.
+As of today, the most active market is “Colombia Presidential Election,” where the crowd is currently assigning a 39% chance to Iván Cepeda Castro.
 These odds update in real-time as new information emerges and users trade, offering a dynamic snapshot of what the market believes will happen compared to traditional bookmaker odds.

 It cuts through the noise.
 Unlike polls or punditry, Polymarket shows you real-time odds on German Election predictions backed by financial conviction that are often faster and more accurate than experts or surveys.
 You get an unbiased view of what thousands of traders think will actually happen, often more accurate than polls.
 Plus, you can trade shares and potentially profit if your predictions are spot on.